Can we get home economics classes back in schools? Because nobody knows how to do anything anymore, and that includes vacuuming carpet.

-Breathing gets pretty darn hard, doesn’t it?
+Breathing gets difficult, doesn’t it?
 When airflow is constricted, breathing becomes inefficient or even impossible–which includes inhaling AND exhaling.

 Well, your vacuum cleaner is the same way.
 It needs to freely suck-in air, and it needs to freely exhaust air.
 If air is blocked at either the intake or exhaust, performance drops dramatically.
 So you need to make sure there are no clogs in your vacuum cleaner.

 In case that isn’t clear, vacuum cleaners have powerful little motors that suck-in air on one side of the motor, which is the intake, and then blow that same air out the other side, which is the exhaust.
 So, you see, the air that gets sucked-in doesn’t just disappear.
 It has to go somewhere, which is why you’ll always, on any vacuum cleaner, find a port that’s blowing air out.

 Therefore, you need to make sure both the intake and exhaust are free of clogs, or else your vacuum cleaner will lose power.